danklammer/danklammer.github.io/contact.md

   changefreq: 'monthly'
 ---

 Need help on your next project?
-Feel free to each out to me on [Twitter] or via the contact form.
+Feel free to reach out to me on [Twitter] or via the contact form.

 {% include modules/form-contact.html %}